-Over the past 40 years, breast cancer treatment has greatly improved due to lessons learned through clinical trials.
+Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 Clinical trials test the safety and benefits of new treatments as well as new combinations (or new doses) of standard treatments.
 They can also study other parts of care including risk reduction, diagnosis and screening.